MicrosoftDocs/powerbi-docs/powerbi-docs/fundamentals/service-self-service-signup-purchase-for-power-bi.md

 •	If you don’t purchase Premium Per User at the end of the trial period, you still have either a Pro or free license.
 Also, you will still have access to the workspace, but content that requires the Premium Per User license will be unavailable.

 ## Next steps
-•	For step by step instructions for using self-service sign up to get your own Power BI free or trial license, visit [Power BI self-service for individuals](service-self-service-signup-purchase-for-power-bi.md)
+•	For step by step instructions for using self-service sign up and self-service purchase to get your own Power BI free or trial license, visit [Power BI self-service for individuals](service-self-service-signup-for-power-bi.md)

-•	For step by step instructions for using self-service purchase to get your own Power BI Pro or Premium per user (PPU) license, visit [title](service-self-service-signup-purchase-for-power-bi.md)

-•	To learn more about self-service sign up and self-service purchase, visit [What is self-service](/microsoft-365/admin/misc/self-service-sign-up.md)
+•	To learn more about the concepts of self-service sign up and self-service purchase, visit [What is self-service](/microsoft-365/admin/misc/self-service-sign-up.md)

 •	If you're a global administrator or billing administrator, see [Power BI licensing for your organization](../admin/service-admin-licensing-organization.md).